New evidence shows that lockdowns have been detrimental to children’s mental health

 On Nov.
-13, the Center for Disease Control and Prevention (CDC) published a report showing trends in Mental health wellness in children during the Coronavirus pandemic.
-The report utilizes data on visits to the Emergency Department (ED), which tend to be children’s first point of contact, to analyze mental health visits among children.
-Evidence from the study suggests that the lockdown has had a negative impact on the mental health of children.
+13, the Center for Disease Control and Prevention (CDC) published a report about Mental health wellness trends in children during the Coronavirus pandemic.
+The report uses data on Emergency Department (ED) visits to analyze how well children fare.
+Evidence from the study suggests that the lockdown hurt children’s mental health.

 The proportion of mental health–related ED visits among children increased 66%, from 1,094 per 100,000 during April 14–21, 2019 to 1,820 per 100,000 during April 12–18, 2020.